tdegeus/goose-thesis/README.md

     xelatex -interaction=nonstopmode main.tex
     ```

-    (see also the [Makefile](https://github.com/tdegeus/GooseLaTeX/blob/master/goose-thesis/Makefile) of the example).
+    (See also the [Makefile](https://github.com/tdegeus/GooseLaTeX/blob/master/goose-thesis/Makefile) of the example.)

 ## Input files

-Each of these input-files follow the same structure (e.g. `chapterX.tex`).
+Each of these input files follow the same structure (e.g. `chapterX.tex`).
 It begins with the title of the chapter: `\chapter{...}`.
-The chapter name and its number are printed on the front-page on this chapter.
-In addition, a number of fields can be included on the front-page between between `\begin{frontmatter} ... \end{frontmatter}`.
+The chapter name and its number are printed on the front page on this chapter.
+In addition, a number of fields can be included on the front page between `\begin{frontmatter} ... \end{frontmatter}`.

 ```latex
 % Title of the chapter (shown of title page)